ArduPilot/ardupilot_wiki/common/source/docs/common-paramosd.rst

 This allows to set and adjust parameters using the ArduPilot onboard OSD and an RC transmitter's stick input.
 There's two additional OSD screens available (OSD5 and OSD6), with 9 "slots" each to hold parameters.
-The screens display a default set of paramaters to start with.
+The screens display a default set of parameters to start with.
 Additionally, it is possible to change the parameter used in a respective slot directly (on-screen) using stick inputs, or using MAVProxy's osd-module command-line setup.